gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-28-clean-up-ui
+Cleaned up the UI
+* better wording
+* better flow
+* better css style
+* icons instead of words on the nav bar
+* best of all the menu dropdown from the nav bar is now to the left

+Remove the option of flagging that the supplies need to be transported for a new game.
+Will add that back later.

 ## step-27-forgot-password
 A normal forgot password flow